N. Korea fires more missiles as U.S. flies bombers over South - NewsBreak

 SEOUL, South Korea — North Korea added to its recent barrage of weapons demonstrations by launching four ballistic missiles into the sea on Saturday, as the United States sent two supersonic bombers streaking over South Korea in a dueling display of military might that underscored rising tensions in the region.

-South Korea's Joint Chiefs of Staff said that the four short-range missiles fired from a western coastal area around noon flew about 130 kilometers (80 miles) toward the country's western sea.
+South Korea’s Joint Chiefs of Staff said that the four short-range missiles fired from a western coastal area around noon flew about 80 miles toward the country’s western sea.

 The South Korean military said two B-1B bombers trained with four U.S. F-16 fighter jets and four South Korean F-35s jets during the last day of the “Vigilant Storm” joint air force drills that wraps up Saturday.
 It marked the first time since December 2017 that the bombers were deployed to the Korean Peninsula.
 The exercise involved around 240 warplanes, including advanced F-35 fighter jets from both countries.